could never decide on a career. His father always told him “one

 The Evolution of a Life Learner was published in Life Learning

-University.
-She has spent ten years working for the International
+Columbia University.
+She has spent ten years working for the

-Committee of the Red Cross in war zones.
-An accomplished photographer
+International Committee of the Red Cross in war zones.
+An

-Free Learning - The First Months was published in 2017.
+Free Learning - The First Months were published in Life Learning Magazine.

 is a certified facilitator with Women Writing for (a) Change and

-adult, young women, and homeschool writing circles.
-In her former
+facilitates adult, young women, and homeschool writing circles.

-life, she was a middle and high school English teacher.
-She writes
+In her former life, she was a middle and high school English

 How to Encourage Our Children to Write was published in

-from Missouri.
-Before homeschooling her sister and unschooling her
+activist from Missouri.
+Before homeschooling her sister and

-of other publications.
+publications.
 She also writes paranormal fiction.
-Sara
+Sara is

 Her articles for Life Learning Magazine are